n00b69/woa-vayu/guide/nopc.md

 ```

 #### Rooting your phone
-- If your phone isn't already rooted, you can flash Magisk at this point using rhe instructions in [the root guide](root.md), else continue to the next step.
+- If your phone isn't already rooted, you can flash Magisk at this point using the instructions in [the root guide](root.md), else continue to the next step.

 ### Check if Android still starts
 - Just restart the phone, and see if Android still works